A Complete Idiot's Guide to Cuba

 Which Currency to Bring to Cuba?

 Not all currencies are accepted in Cuba.
-Generally only US dollars, Canadian dollars, euros, pounds sterling, the Mexican peso, the Japanese yen, the Swiss franc and some others are accepted.
+Generally, only US dollars, Canadian dollars, euros, British pounds, the Mexican peso, the Japanese yen, the Swiss franc, and a few others are accepted.

 What Documents Will I Need to Travel to Cuba?